Gabriel Arias Player Props: Guardians vs. Twins

 Gabriel Arias At The Plate

-- In four games this season (12.9%), Arias has picked up an RBI, including two games with multiple runs batted in.
+- In four games this year (12.5%), Arias has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.